taelor/papa/README.md

 ## Full Refactoring and DRY

 Not everything is fully refactored and completely dry.
 Things like the Resolvers format_errors/1 I just copy/pasted for time.
 There might be others I just ignored for now for speed and sample app reasons.

+## Docker

+I just did this on my host machine to save time on getting a docker container setup for local developement.
+It would make it easier to run on different machines.

 # Process